pabloRom2004/Insight-Buddy-AI-App/README.md

 # References

 Please cite our paper if you use this toolkit.

-“**INSIGHTBUDDY-AI**: Medication Extraction and Entity Linking using Large Language Models and Ensemble Learning”, 2024.
+**INSIGHTBUDDY-AI**: Medication Extraction and Entity Linking using Large Language Models and Ensemble Learning”, 2024.
 Pablo Romero, Lifeng Han, Goran Nenadic.
 Forthcoming.